Types of Auto Accident Injuries

 Motor Vehicle Accident Lawyers in Rhode Island and Massachusetts

-Bottaro Law has recovered millions of dollars for accident victims throughout Massachusetts and Rhode Island.
+The Bottaro Law Firm, LLC has recovered millions of dollars for accident victims throughout Massachusetts and Rhode Island.
 If an auto accident caused you or a loved one to suffer a back injury, our auto accident attorneys are here for you.
 Call us 24/7 at (401) 777-7777, and we’ll review your case for free.
 With our No Fee Guarantee®, you won’t pay us until we get compensation for you.
 Don’t wait.
 Contact us today to get started.

 Head injuries caused by motor vehicle accidents can range from minor facial injuries to severe internal bleeding, but both often leave victims with physical and emotional scars.
 After an accident, you should take important steps to protect your rights to compensation.

-The auto accident attorneys at Bottaro Law have served accident victims across Massachusetts and Rhode Island for more than a decade, and we want to help you, too.
+The auto accident attorneys at the Bottaro Law Firm, LLC have served accident victims across Massachusetts and Rhode Island for more than a decade, and we want to help you, too.
 If you or a loved one sustained an accident-related head injury, you may be entitled to compensation for your losses.
 Contact us today at (401) 777-7777 to get started.

 Common Accident-Related Head Injuries